dji-sdk/Payload-SDK-Doc/source/tutorial/X-Port.md

 title: X-Port Control
 date: 2020-01-17
 version: 2.0.0
-keywords: [gimble, X-Port control, camera]
+keywords: [gimbal, X-Port control, camera]
 ---
 > **NOTE**
 > * This article is **machine-translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.